Maria Yudina: Early life and education

 Maria Yudina was born to a Jewish family in Nevel, Vitebsk Governorate, Russian Empire.
 She was the fourth child of Veniamin Yudin, a renowned physiologist and forensic expert, and his first wife, Raisa Yakovlevna Yudina (née Zlatina; 1868–1918).
-Yudina studied at the Petrograd Conservatory under Anna Yesipova and Leonid Nikolayev.
+Yudina studied at the Petrograd Conservatory under Anna Yesipova, Leonid Nikolayev, and Vladimir Drozdov.
 She also briefly studied privately with Felix Blumenfeld.
 Her classmates included Dmitri Shostakovich and Vladimir Sofronitsky.
 In 1921–22 Yudina attended lectures at the historical-philological department of Petrograd University and, as a result, completed studies in theology after she had already converted from Judaism to the Orthodox Christian faith in 1919.

 Career

-After her graduation from the Petrograd Conservatory, Yudina was invited to teach there, which she did until 1930, when she was fired from the institution because her religious convictions were unwelcome in an atheist state.
+After her graduation from the Petrograd Conservatory, Yudina was invited to teach there, which she did until 1930, when she was dismissed from the institution because her religious convictions were unwelcome in an atheist state.
 After being unemployed and homeless for several years, Yudina was invited to teach the graduate piano course at the Tbilisi State Conservatory in 1932–33.
 In 1936, on Heinrich Neuhaus's suggestion, Yudina joined the piano faculty of the Moscow Conservatory, where she taught until 1951.
 From 1944 to 1960 Yudina taught chamber ensemble and vocal class at the Gnessin Institute (now Gnessin Russian Academy of Music).
 In 1960 Yudina was fired from the Gnessin Institute because of her religious attitudes and advocacy of modern Western music.
 She continued to perform in public, but her recitals were forbidden to be recorded.
 After an incident during one of her recitals in Leningrad, when she read Boris Pasternak's poetry from the stage as an encore, Yudina was banned from performing for five years.
 In 1966, when the ban was lifted, she gave a cycle of lectures on Romanticism at the Moscow Conservatory.

 According to an otherwise unsubstantiated story in Solomon Volkov's book Testimony, which claims to represent Shostakovich's memoirs, one night in 1944 Stalin heard a performance of Mozart's Piano Concerto No. 23 on the radio performed by Yudina, and asked for a copy.
 Because it was a live broadcast, officials woke Yudina, drove her to a recording studio where a small orchestra had quickly been assembled, and made her record the concerto in the middle of the night; a single copy was pressed from the matrix and given to Stalin.
 In another apocryphal story, she was awarded the Stalin Prize and donated its monetary portion to the Russian Orthodox Church for prayers for Stalin's sins.
 These stories were extensively researched by Elizabeth Wilson, who found no evidence either in Yudina's recorded oeuvre or in Stalin's well-preserved archives, and concluded they were unlikely to be true and attributed them to Shostakovich's predilection for imaginative tales.
 Furthermore, the existing recording of the Mozart concerto with Alexander Gauk dates from 1948, so the date 1943/1944 could be wrong.